dlion7002/AALearning/README.md

-# AAprojects
+# AALearnig

-Begginer projects to learn.
+Learning material and projects.